 Think about the image here.
 Milk is rich in nutrients, but milk at the end of the day is food that has been processed by another.
 That's all milk is.
 Milk is food that has been processed by another.
 The reason why we give milk to babies is because their stomachs have not developed sufficiently enough to be able to handle solid food.
 So the first test that Paul wants to give us is: Look at your diet.
 What kind of spiritual food are you consuming?
 Are you still drinking milk out of a bottle or are you ready for solids?
 How do you know if you're a baby?
 First of all, look at your diet, but then second of all, he says: Look at your behavior.
 These Corinthian Christians claim to be so much wiser, so much more experienced, but Paul tells them well look at your behavior.
 He goes to v.3-4, “For you are still of the flesh.
 For while there is jealousy and strife among you, are you not of the flesh and behaving only in a human way?
 For when one says, “I follow Paul,” and another, “I follow Apollos,” are you not being merely human?”
 Not the new human that you're meant to be in Christ.

-If you're trying to show off your spiritual knowledge or experience that you can do more than everybody else, if you know more than everybody else, if you're creating these cults of personality around certain leaders, if you're leading the church into strife and division, if you're riddled with jealousy, then in what possible sense could you say that you are a mature Christian?
+If you're trying to show off your spiritual knowledge or experience—that you can do more than everybody else, that you know more than everybody else—if you're creating these cults of personality around certain leaders, if you're leading the church into strife and division, if you're riddled with jealousy, then in what possible sense could you say that you are a mature Christian?
 What's missing in their lives?
 They've got spiritual knowledge.
-They've got spiritual experience, but what they don't have is love.
+They've got spiritual experience.
+But what they don't have is love.
 If you get that right, it puts 1 Corinthians 13, in an entirely different light.

 1If I speak in the tongues of men and of angels, but have not love, I am a noisy gong or a clanging cymbal.
 2And if I have prophetic powers, and understand all mysteries and all knowledge, and if I have all faith, so as to remove mountains, but have not love, I am nothing.
 3If I give away all I have, and if I deliver up my body to be burned, but have not love, I gain nothing.